BrianPugh/torchsample/README.rst

 TorchSample
 ===========

-Lightweight pytorch helpers for neural network sampling.
+Lightweight pytorch utilities for neural network sampling.

 **WARNING: API is not yet stable.
-Use at your own risk!**
+API subject to change!**

 Introduction
 ------------
-Sampling neural networks has become more and more common
+Sampling neural networks has become more and more common with popular developments like:

-* LIIF
+* `Learning Continuous Image Representation with Local Implicit Image Function`_
-* NeRF
+* `NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis`_
-* PointRend
+* `PointRend: Image Segmentation as Rendering`_

-PyTorch provides builtin functions that allow you to sample coordinates, but they're not super intuitive to use.
+PyTorch provides builtin functions that allow you to sample coordinates, but they're not super intuitive to use in a proper way.
-Its very easy to get confusion over coordinates, indexing, ordering, among other things.
+Its very easy to get confusion over coordinates, normalization, indexing, ordering, among other things.
 ``torchsample`` intends to make it dead simple so you can focus on other parts of the model.